 Nikon has been developing optics since 1917, launching their first camera in 1948.
 Today, Nikon is known for their DSLRs, spanning from beginners to professionals.
 They also have a few smaller cameras like the popular superzooms with a best-in-class zoom.

 Nikon’s priciest DSLR is the Nikon D5 with 20.8megapixels and 12 fps continuous shooting.
-Nikon’s D850 falls close behind (and in some areas outperforms) the D5 with a high-resolution 45.7 megapixel sensor.
+Nikon’s D850 falls close behind (and in some areas outperforms) the D5 with a high-resolution 45.7-megapixel sensor.

 For APS-C cameras, Nikon offers a wide range.
 From inexpensive beginner cameras to high-end, fast cameras.

-But the fact that Sony wasn’t as heavily invested into the traditional DSLR boded well for the company’s mirrorless line.
+The fact that Sony wasn’t as invested into the traditional DSLR boded well for the company’s mirrorless line.

 The A7 series is now on its third generation.
 Compared to the EOS R and Nikon Z, the company has had more time to refine, add features and create a strong autofocus system.

 Sony also has a good but not as well known line of APS-C mirrorless cameras, like the Sony a6500.

 While Sony wasn’t invested in DSLRs, the company still has a few SLTs.
 These are similar to DSLRs but use a translucent mirror.
 Sony hasn’t been dedicating as much time and resources into its SLTs.
 Photographers should proceed with extreme caution.

-The Sony A99 II has a 42.4 megapixel sensor, 12 fps shooting and in-body stabilization.
+The Sony A99 II has a 42.4-megapixel sensor, 12 fps shooting, and in-body stabilization.
 The A77 II and A68 offer fewer megapixels but a lower price point.

 Sony also has some excellent advanced compact cameras.
 The RX100 series is a popular (though expensive) line of compacts.

 That’s okay because Sony makes good sensors.

-One year, it may be a Canon, the next a Nikon and the next a Sony — it all depends on the individual camera.
+One year, it may be a Canon, the next a Nikon and the next a Sony.
+It all depends on the individual camera.

 If you’re ready to buy a new camera but aren’t sure yet what brand to choose, here’s what you should do.
-After, of course, considering the differences above.

-Then, look at the lens selection — do the lenses you can see yourself buying in the future exist?
+Then, look at the lens selection.
+Do the lenses you can see yourself buying in the future exist?
 How expensive are they?